-When Jerry Ting graduated from Harvard Law School, he was excited to start advising clients on strategy and helping them solve their business problems.
-Instead, he realized that much of his time was spent manually reviewing contracts and other legal paperwork.
+When Jerry Ting graduated from Harvard Law School, he was excited to start advising clients on strategy and helping them to solve their business problems.
+Instead, he realised that much of his time was spent manually reviewing contracts and other legal paperwork.

 Evisort offers a completely new type of contract management platform.
 Using advanced machine learning algorithms, Evisort provides an end-to-end central platform for contract management and analysis.
 Evisort understands the meaning of words inside of contracts, without needing humans to manually do tedious data entry, freeing them up to be more strategic with their time.
-Key data points like party names, payment terms, expiration dates, and legal obligations are tracked automatically.
-Companies can use the platform to build contracts based on templates, automate review cycles, store contracts in a central repository, and analyze terms.
+Key data points like party names, payment terms, expiry dates and legal obligations are tracked automatically.
+Companies can use the platform to build contracts based on templates, automate review cycles, store contracts in a central repository and analyse terms.

 Evisort improved its ability to read and understand contracts by incorporating Adobe PDF Extract API into its intelligent contract platform.
 Working with PDF Extract API, Evisort can ingest contracts with greater ease, leading to faster and highly accurate data for clients.